mrjk/import.sh/README.md

 It support both local assets, related to your project file or directory, and also remote assets when an URL is provided.

-Can be used in both script and interactive shell.
 Less than 200 lines of code, portable, multi OS and POSIX compliant.
 Installable with shctl.

 `import.sh` is designed to work with single files instead of group of files.
 More features will likely not be implemented in way to keep this piece of software simple.